SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-Tdano13/PROJECT_PRESENTATION.md

 ### Problem MVP 3

+// create a new js file and test js file // link them together

 You're managing a local greenhouse and need to track expenses.
 You have a list of expenses, both positive (income) and negative (expenditure).
 Your task is to calculate the total amount of money spent on items that incurred a cost, considering only the expenditures received in the last year.

 // An array of objects, where each object represents an expense.